MilanKacar/milankacar.github.io/_posts/2024-11-19-blog80_maximum-sum-of-distinct-subarrays-with-length-k.md

 ---
 layout: post
 title: "#80 📏🧮 2461.
 Maximum Sum of Distinct Subarrays With Length K 🧠🚀"
 categories: [LeetCode, Programming]
+difficulty: Hard
+tags: [Array, HashTable, Sliding Window]
 ---

 When we think about finding **maximum subarray sums**, things can get tricky when there's a twist: **all elements in the subarray must be distinct**! 🤯 This problem brings an exciting challenge, combining sliding window techniques and a hint of hash magic 🪄 to create a solution that's efficient and clean.